AISmartPerception/distortion-graphs/README.md

-# distortion-graphs
+# Panoptic Pairwise Distortion Graph [ICLR 2026] ✨

-The official implementation of "Panoptic Pairwise Distortion Graph" Paper Accepted at ICLR 2026
+This is the official implementation of the paper titled "Panoptic Pairwise Distortion Graph" accepted at ICLR 2026.